20Hanae20/-Smart-Present-AI/docs/N8N_INTEGRATION.md

 | created_at | DateTime | Record creation timestamp |

 **Flow:**
-1. Trainer marks student absent in SmartPresence
+1. Trainer confirms session attendance in SmartPresence
+2. System auto-marks all non-checked-in students as "absent"
-2. Backend creates record in `absence` table with `notified=FALSE`
+3. Backend creates records in `absence` table with `notified=FALSE`
-3. N8N scheduled workflow queries `WHERE notified=FALSE`
+4. N8N scheduled workflow queries `WHERE notified=FALSE`
-4. N8N sends email to parent
+5. N8N sends email to parent
-5. N8N updates `notified=TRUE`
+6. N8N updates `notified=TRUE`

+**Important:** Absences are finalized when the trainer clicks "Confirm Attendance" for the session.
+At this point, any student who didn't check in (via facial recognition, QR code, or manual marking) is automatically marked absent.

 ---